2 Peter 1

 Those all things manifest as promises.
 Exceeding great - vast, overwhelming - and precious - valuable beyond reckoning.
 God does not promise you a comfortable life or freedom from suffering.
 He promises you Himself.
 He promises transformation.
 He promises that you will become something other than what you were.

-The corruption in the world flows from lust - not merely sexual desire, but the whole condition of wanting, grasping, being driven by appetite instead of by the Spirit.
+The corruption in the world flows from lust: the whole condition of wanting, grasping, being driven by appetite rather than by the Spirit.
 It is a corruption of what you were meant to be.
-And you are promised escape.
-Not escape from the world, but escape from the orientation of lust.
+And you are promised escape from the orientation of lust itself.
 The power to say no. The power to want something else - to want Christ, to want holiness, to want transformation.

 2 Peter 1:5-7The Ladder of Virtues